-In May 2014, the Federal Ministry for Europe, Integration, and Foreign Affairs established a domestic interreligious dialogue initiative that brought together leaders from Austria's 16 legally recognized religious communities to discuss religious freedom.
+In May 2014, the Federal Ministry for Europe, Integration, and Foreign Affairs established a domestic interreligious dialogue initiative that brought together leadersfrom Austria's 16 legally recognized religious communities to discuss religious freedom.
 The Foreign Ministry's Division of Dialogue of Cultures and Religions currently leads this initiative.

 In recognition of the increasing challenges to freedom of religion, the Austrian Government has sought in recent years to take a more active role through its bilateral and multilateral efforts.
-As expressed by the Foreign Ministry, these efforts "aim at prevention, dialogue, and constructive partnership, and use our experience and contacts from intercultural dialogue activities."24
+As expressed by the Foreign Ministry, these efforts "aim at prevention, dialogue, and constructive partnership, and use our experience and contacts from intercultural dialogue activities."24 and promote peaceful coexistence.
+This programming is intentional about bringing religious leaders together, with a focus on the Muslim and Christian communities, as well as building connections between faith communities, elected officials, and NGOs.
+Examples of programming initiatives the KAICIID is currently engaged in include:

-The King Abdullah bin Abdulaziz International Center (KAICIID) is engaged in a series of projects centered around fostering dialogue, either in high-level forums or at the community level, to foster interreligious understanding and promote peaceful coexistence.
+The King Abdullah bin Abdulaziz International Center (KAICIID) is engaged in a series of projects centered around fostering dialogue, either in high-level forums or at the community level, to foster interreligious understanding